-I am very eager and enthusiastic to continue my career in education as a tutor with Varsity Tutors.
+I am currently an Elementary School teacher.
+I teach General Music at 2 schools in Jefferson County Colorado.
+I have worked at over 5 different Elementary Schools in various areas.
 I graduated from the University of Maryland with a B.S. in Family Science with a focus in Elementary Education.
 I am confident that my experience, skill set and leadership abilities are going to contribute to my success as a Varsity Tutor.

-As a passionate, motivated educator, I am extremely excited to begin tutoring with Varsity Tutors and to establish personal connections with each student I have the opportunity to meet and work with!
+As a passionate, motivated educator, I am extremely excited to continue tutoring with Varsity Tutors and to establish personal connections with each student I have the opportunity to meet and work with!

 Undergraduate Degree: University of Maryland-College Park - Bachelors, Family Sciences (Concentration on Education)